Abdullajkkniu/independent-service-assign-10/README.md

 # My-PhotoShot
 ## Live link: https://my-photoshot.web.app
+* In this website, a professional photographer always ready to provide his service for any occasion or events.
 * First installed react app, firebase , react firebase hooks, react router, react bootstrap
 * create requiredAuth and pretect checkout route and also solve reload problem.
 * Make some route and link and testing the route and then commited my work in git.